esoteric-programmer/lemmings_3ds/README.md

 orig, ohno, xmas91, xmas92, holi94

 The game uses the NDSP service to play audio.
 Thus you need a DSP firm dump to have audio.
+You may want to use your own sound files.
+Put your wave files into lemmings/audio folder.
+See README.txt in that folder for more details.

 \* See README.txt in these folders.